Purple Corn Benefits

 The whole corn

-Purple Corn Extract 7:1 concentrate, can be added to food or liquid: Use 1/8 teaspoon daily, amount can be increased over time to 1 level tablespoon, (2 grams) This beautiful purple powder makes a nutritious addition to smoothies & Raw Chocolate recipes.
+Purple Corn Extract 7:1 concentrate, can be added to food or liquid: Use 1/8 teaspoon daily, amount can be increased over time to 1 level tablespoon, (2 grams) This vibrant purple powder makes a nutritious addition to smoothies & raw chocolate recipes.

-Our Purple corn flour can be used as a substitute for other flours and used to make superfood bread, crackers, cakes & biscuits: Use 1/3 purple corn flour to 2/3 other flour.
-It is made into a traditional Peruvian drink called ChiCha Morada with pineapple, cinnamon, clove, and sugar.
+Purple Corn Flour can be used as a substitute for other flours and used to make superfood bread, crackers, cakes & biscuits: Use 1/3 purple corn flour to 2/3 other flour.

 Phenolic compounds, anthocyanin, Ferulic acid, p-coumaric acid, Cyanidin-3-glucoside, Several dimalonylated monoglucosides of cyanidin, peonidin, and pelargonidin were present as minor constituents